Climate-based cabbage planting guide for Cleveland, Ohio

 Typical days to maturity 70–90

-Gardeners usually start indoors around February 11 and plant outdoors from about March 25.
+Cabbage is usually started indoors around February 11 and planted outdoors during the normal local window of March 25 to April 8.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage usually performs comfortably in Cleveland.
 Gardeners get the most from this climate when they use the margin to improve finish quality rather than merely count on maturity.